space-sh/space/doc/space.md

         Set in YAML or using -eARGS= switch.

   * `RUN_ALIAS`:
-        If set to a node name space will reinvoke running that node instead.
+        If set to a node name **Space** will reinvoke running that node instead.
 Arguments will get passed on just like the would on command line using --.
         Not inherited between nodes, just as RUN.
         RUN_ALIAS shadows RUN.